About the Programs

 The programs are not designed to make students fluent speakers or fully bilingual.
 Instead, they aim to provide students with a fundamental command of Wolastoqey that can be expanded through further study or contact with Wolastoqey speakers.

-The revitalization, preservation, and maintenance of the Wolastoqey Latuwewakon are necessary conditions for the survival of the Wolastoqiyik culture, whose language has greatly diminished since the 1950s.
-As an important step towards reclaiming Wolastoqey Latuwewakon culture, the Wolastoqey Latuwewakon programs were established in New Brunswick schools.
+The revitalization, preservation, and maintenance of the Wolastoqey Latuwewakon language are necessary conditions for the survival of the Wolastoqiyik, a people whose language has seen a decline in usage since the 1950s.
+In order to preserve Wolastoqey Latuwewak culture, the department of EECD established its Wolastoqey Latuwewakon programs in New Brunswick schools.

 Middle School Program